microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 Generally, speaking, a team that uses DMF will create their own Library of Modules that contain code that is specific for the device drivers they work on.
-These Modules, of course, can be built using preexisting Modules in DMF or, even Modules distributed by 3^rd^ parties.
+These Modules, of course, can be built using preexisting Modules in DMF or even Modules distributed by third parties.

 It is a best practice for each team to build their own Library of Modules.
 To do so is easy as a template Library exists.
 That template